Qualitative and mixed methods

 Thematic analysis

-Thematic analysis typically involves familiarising yourself with the data, generating initial codes, searching for themes, reviewing and refining themes, and defining and naming the final themes.
+Thematic analysis typically involves familiarising yourself with the data, generating initial codes, searching for themes, reviewing and refining themes, and defining and naming themes.
 It can be applied in an inductive way (themes emerge from the data) or deductively (based on pre-existing concepts or research questions).

 Narrative analysis

 Narrative analysis is often applied to interview transcripts or reflective journals.
-The process typically involves identifying key events, turning points, and the sequence of experiences, as well as exploring how participants frame their stories and the meanings they attach to them.
+The process typically involves identifying key events, turning points and the sequence of experiences, as well as exploring how participants frame their stories and the meanings they attach to them.

 Grounded theory

-Grounded theory is often applied to interview transcripts, focus group discussions, or documents.
+Grounded theory is often applied to interview transcripts, focus group discussions or documents.
 The process involves open coding to identify initial concepts, axial coding to explore relationships between categories, and selective coding to refine and integrate categories into a coherent theory.